 In addition to sending you a copy of the background check where the negative information was found, an employer must also provide a copy of “A Summary of Your Rights Under the Fair Credit Reporting Act.”
-The Federal Trade Commission, the organization that ensures background check companies and credit bureaus are following the law, recommends that employers send this notice within 5 business days.
+The Federal Trade Commission (FTC), the organization that ensures background check companies and credit bureaus are following the law, recommends that employers send this notice within five business days.

 This advance notice provides an opportunity for you to correct errors or explain negative information, such as criminal records, gaps in employment history, or unfavorable items on your credit history report.